kubernetes/website/content/en/docs/concepts/architecture/nodes.md

 ### Node Controller

-The node controller is a Kubernetes master component which manages various aspects of nodes.
+The node controller is a Kubernetes Control Plane component which manages various aspects of nodes.

 The node controller has multiple roles in a node's life.
 The first is assigning a